Cindy-keza/Cindy-keza/README.md

 - 👋 Hi, I’m @Cindy-keza
 - 👀 I’m interested in developing my coding skills
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning abouth data and algorithm
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me kezacindy02@gmail.com
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Australia is wider than the moon;)

 <!---
 Cindy-keza/Cindy-keza is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.